The Orioles are Back and Other Stories

 Book Description

-Eminent writer Chandrakanta's work encompasses both socio-economic and political situations, as they have repercussions on human life.
-Her focus is on humanism and the value system.
-Her writing delves into problems and questions of identity of women and the less privileged, the effects of globalization, broken relationships and clashes between inner realities, hopes, and dreams of people with the outer harsh realities of the system.
-The stories "The Orioles are Back" and "Abbu had said" showcase human values.
+Discover the Depths of Humanism and Societal Insight with Chandrakanta's Compelling Stories Dive into the rich and multifaceted world of eminent writer Chandrakanta, whose work masterfully explores socio-economic and political landscapes and their profound impact on human life.
+Known for her focus on humanism and enduring value systems, Chandrakanta's narratives provide a poignant examination of the struggles and triumphs of women and the less privileged in a rapidly globalizing world.
+In this collection, including the acclaimed stories "The Orioles are Back" and "Abbu had said," Chandrakanta captures the essence of human values amidst broken relationships, identity crises, and the stark contrasts between inner dreams and harsh external realities.
+Each story is a vibrant tapestry of society's different shades and colors, reflecting the intricate balance between hope and adversity.
+Perfect for readers who appreciate literary works that offer both emotional depth and societal critique, Chandrakanta's stories will leave you reflecting on the intricate connections between personal identity and broader social systems.
 The effects and repercussions caused by militancy are portrayed in stories such as "The black Snow", "The Voice", "The dispossessed", and "Gasha Koul".
 Old age issues in changing times are philosophically dealt with in "Exile".
 "The dream of roses" and "Rights for the departed" hold up a mirror to corruption in society.
 "Amidst wrong people" is based on the hopes, empathy, and dreams of marginalized people.
 "Lark in the heart" is based on the aspirations and the wish to connect with people dispassionately.
 The remaining stories, such as "Thresh hold of justice", show the plight and sufferings of women suppressed under the societal superstitions.
 This collection of her stories has different shades and colors of society.